 The snow started Friday and didn’t stop until mid-afternoon Saturday.

 We’ve never experienced so much snow.
-Granted, that’s not saying much, but we heard old-timers in the grocery store commenting that it’s the most Seward’s had in years.
+Granted, that’s not saying much, but we heard old-timers in the grocery store commenting that it’s the most snow Seward’s seen in years.

 And you know what makes it even better?
 This: